shubhamsarda00/COL341-Machine-Learning/Assignment1.1/README.md

 2. **linear.py**

-In linear.py, we manually create these top 300 features to build the model.
 There are 3 commands for running this script.

 a) **python3 linear.py a trainfile.csv testfile.csv outputfile.txt weightfile.txt**